 Again, we are reminded of the importance of paths, paths leading to destruction, and the path which leads straight to the throne of God.
 The law, the instruction of God becomes our delight the more we resonate in it, as it roots us in His will.

-Certainly the secular worldview, the worldly wisdom is discounted in light of God’s instruction.
+Certainly, the secular worldview, worldly wisdom is discounted in light of God’s instruction.
 In addition, the Word, reflected upon, yields the fruit of Godly maturity.
 Indifference to the Scriptures is an unhealthy benchmark of one claiming to be a follower of Christ.